lukcic/devops/Kubernetes/basics.md

 ## Networking

+### CNI - Container Network Interface

+Every node within cluster can communicate with other nodes.
+Every pod within cluster can communicate with other pods.
+Every pod have own unique IP.

+Kubernetes does not manage network communication.
+It is managed by external services - `CNI Plugins`.
+They are created based on CNI plugins specification and libraries.
+Thanks of that we separate running containers from networking.
+By default Pod does not have network interface.
+NIC is created/deleted and addressed by CNI plugin.
+It also manages network communication between Pods.

+CNI Plugins:

+- kubenet - simple plugin for Linux
+- Calico
+- Weave
+- Azure CNI
+- Amazon CNI
+- and many more

 ### Port forward

 Container must have `containerPort` declared.
 Port will be accessible only at `localhost` interface of kubectl host (not